← Back to BlogCare

 Mar 12, 2026

-Ever been woken at 3 AM by thunderous zoomies or constant meowing?
-Many owners assume "cats are nocturnal" and give up.
-But cats are actually "crepuscular" — most active at dawn and dusk.
-According to iCatCare, most nighttime activity can be improved through environmental adjustments and routine changes.
+Jolted awake at 3 AM by zoomies and meowing?
+A lot of owners just accept it and say "cats are nocturnal."
+But cats are actually crepuscular — most active at dawn and dusk, not 3 AM.
+According to iCatCare, most nighttime activity can be improved with routine and environment changes.

 Cat Active at Night